-- Clear the area of bystanders, especially small children. - Each operator must be trained and familiar with the set up and operation of the backhoe and its components. - Review the machine components (see Section 4.2) - Review and follow the Pre-Operation Checklist (see Section 4.5). - Review operation and function of the controls (see section 4.8) - Survey the work site, remove debris and make note of nearby or overhead obstructions.
+- Clear the area of bystanders, especially children. - Each operator must be trained and familiar with the operation of the backhoe. - Review the machine components (see Section 4.2). - Review and follow the Pre-operation Checklist (see Section 4.5). - Review machine controls (see section 4.8). - Survey the work site, remove any debris, and make note of nearby or overhead obstructions.

-- Each person must wear appropriate Personal Protective Equipment (PPE) whenever operating the Winch or working in the vicinity.
-This equipment is designed to prevent injury to any personnel in the area.
-This list includes but is not limited to:
+- Always wear appropriate PPE whenever operating the machine or working near it:

 - Safety shoes with slip resistant soles.

 - Safety goggles or face shield.

 - Hearing protection.

-- Heavy or leather gloves

-5.1.1 TRACTOR / MINI SKIDSTEER

-- a.
-Ensure all the backhoe access covers are secured - b.
-Inspect hydraulic connectors for positive connection. - c.
-Start tractor / mini skidsteer and run the engine for a few minutes to allow it to warm. - d.
-Ensure machine is stable, with no unusual vibration and proceed with work.
+- Make sure all access covers are secured.

+- Inspect hydraulic connectors for leaks.
+Tighten or replace as required.

+- Start the engine and allow it to warm up for a few minutes.

+- Make sure machine is set on stable ground.

-5.1.2 STOPPING:
+5.1.2 STOPPING THE MACHINE